udu-games/UDU_SDK_package/README.md

 Press `Build`, select where you want to save your `.apk` and you are good to go.

 ***Note:*** *In case you are getting an error when building about your device using ARM64, follow the instructions found below.*
+            *Do not forget to select the scenes you want to include in your build*

 ### Switch to ARM64 architecture suppport build